SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 They laid on the couch, cuddled together.
 Rarity levitated a blanket over to them and covered them up.

-"this is cozy," Pinkie said before yawning.
+"This is cozy," Pinkie said before yawning.

 "Are you tired?"
 Rarity asked before yawning herself.